pranigopu/pranigopu.github.io/docs/philosophy/philosophy-in-practice/7-emotions.md

 **NOTE: Emotion is not the primary target**:

 It is not primarily emotions we must deal with or overcome, but rather their causes, i.e. the internalised premises that guide our intellectual and psyhological mechanisms.
-Emotions are important effects of these, but they are ultimately effects and not the driving causes of one's well-being.
+Emotions are important effects of these, but they are ultimately effects and not the fundamental causes of one's well-being.

 **NOTE: Reiterating a key point**:

 Invalid emotions are not to be overcome by sheer force of will but through one's clarity of focus and one's use of reason.
+You cannot make yourself feel differently just by willing it; that is not how emotions work.

 ## Despair and shame
 **_A false view of one's basic efficacy_**